 Students, faculty and staff have access to on-campus and off-campus based recovery programs addressing various addiction concerns.
 Please see below information on some of these important resources in our community.

 Formed by University of Oklahoma students in recovery in August 2018, Students in Recovery is an organization providing a safe, sober environment for students currently in recovery, those supporting recovery and those who are seeking recovery at OU.
 We support all forms of recovery and encourage self-determination and fun in recovery by way of sober tailgates, town halls, organized community work and education about all forms of addiction.

-During the remainder of the Spring 2020 semester, Students in Recovery will host weekly virtual all-recovery peer-led and supported twelve-step meetings via Zoom for the students at OU and the members of the surrounding recovery community.
+At present, Students in Recovery hosts weekly virtual all-recovery peer-led and supported twelve-step meetings via Zoom for the students at OU and the members of the surrounding recovery community.
 All OU students, staff and faculty have Zoom access through your official OU account at oklahoma.zoom.us.
-The weekly meeting is held at 7pm and the Zoom ID is 324-066-966.
+The weekly meeting is held Wednesdays at 7pm and the Zoom ID is 324-066-966 and password OUSIR.
 There are no dues or fees for membership.

 These virtual meetings are a great way to continue receiving and giving Recovery support during the current public health situation!

 Located in Norman, Oklahoma, The Virtue Center works to be a place of solace for those experiencing substance abuse, compulsive gambling and mental health issues including trauma.
 By way of compassion, clarity, and understanding, we strive to help people improve recurring behaviors and find a new path in life.

 Located in Norman, Oklahoma, Living Hope Eating Disorder Treatment Center offers a variety of programs and services to help put you or a loved one on the path to a lasting recovery and it is currently the only treatment center in the Oklahoma City region specializing in caring for patients with the following eating disorders: